Grilled Cilantro Lime Chicken

 • Salt: I use fine sea salt or table salt in this recipe.

-• Cilantro: If you can’t get cilantro or don’t care for it, substitute flat-leaf parsley.
+• Cilantro: If you can’t get cilantro or don’t care for it, substitute flat-leaf parsley for the fresh, herby flavor.

 • Extra Lime Wedges: Perfect for serving with the chicken.